liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-bulk-upload.md

 description: "How to format a CSV or JSON file to bulk upload your Egnyte shareed and private folders into Migration Manager."
 ---

 # Bulk upload Egnyte folders into Migration Manager using a CSV file

 Migration Manager lets you bulk upload your Egnyte folders using a comma-separated (CSV) file.
 Use any text editor, or an application like Excel, to create the CSV file.
-JSON files are not supported.
+JSON files aren't supported.

 ## Before you begin